ShawHaines/CG-Intro/05SkyCrawling/README.md

 ```

 CMake will then generate a solution file if all goes well.
-Open the solution in Visual Studio and start building.
+Open the solution in Visual Studio, select the project named SkyCrawling, then start building.